rubygarage/circledge/special_cases.md

 `branches` have subkeys `only` and `ignore` that give you an ability to choose which branch should have a schedule trigger created for it.

 Example above executes builds when you push changes to a version control system and also every night on specified branches.
-You can use `nightly` workflow only in case you need to reduce load on available containers.
+You can use `nightly` workflow without any additional workflows, in this case there will be only 1 build execution per day.